 #2 Underlying Spiritual Message

 Yes, at times anxiety wants to give you a message.
-I learned this one from a mindfulness teacher, Tara Brach, whose course I took on anxiety.
+I learned this one from a course that I took lead by a Mindfulness Teacher, Tara Brach.

 “What do you need?”